-Source: Updated July 2024 by workbook author, from (O'Dwyer et al. 2021).
+Source: Updated July 2023 by workbook author, from (O'Dwyer et al., 2021).

 Research has been carried out to explore the effectiveness of some of the changes in the Public Health (Alcohol) Act 2018 in delivering on its environmental prevention objectives.
 This raises some concerns about the drinks industry availing of loopholes in the law to reduce the impact of the provisions in the Public Health (Alcohol) Act 2018 on public health.
-For example, under the Act, Ireland banned alcohol advertising in sports grounds and at events where the majority of competitors or participants are children, or which take place directly on a sports area (e.g. on the pitch/court).
-Branded clothing for players or officials was not banned.
-Critchlow and Purves carried out a frequency analysis exploring alcohol branding during Rugby Union matches in Ireland after the commencement of this section of the Public Health (Alcohol) Act 2018 (Critchlow and Purves 2023), following on from similar analysis the authors had done previously (Purves and Critchlow 2021).
+See Section T3.1 of this workbook for the findings of such a study.